jimratliff/GenoMac-user/README.md

 Note: If you are here for a user other than USER_CONFIGURER, you may find that this step has already been performed by USER_CONFIGURER and that that has left Terminal with full-disk access for all users.

 ### Cloning this repo
 For each user, this repo should be cloned to the user’s home directory at `~/.genomac-user`.

-Copy the following code block and paste into Terminal:
+Launch Terminal.
+Then copy the following code block and paste into Terminal:
 ```shell
 mkdir -p ~/.genomac-user
 cd ~/.genomac-user